JonathanMcCaffrey/JonathanMcCaffrey/Client/wwwroot/pages/tools/snagit/content.md

 Sure, you could just take a screenshot of the exact part of the screen the viewer needs to look at, but I find that doesn't provide me enough information.
 Like, where the button is on the page?
-And other quick context that gets lossed when not showing the full picture.
+And other quick context that gets lost when not showing the full picture.

 ![Markdown](pages/tools/snagit/size-example.png)